History & Staff

 He is a graduate of Mansfield Senior High, and Bowling Green State University.
 He is a former Command Post Controller at the 179th Airlift Wing, Ohio Air National Guard, and previously worked for the professional team at Mooney & Moses Insulation Company.

-David has two married children.
-His son and daughter-in-law live in Richland County, while his daughter and son-In-law live in South Carolina.
+David has two children.
+His son and grandson live in Richland County, while his daughter and son-In-law live in South Carolina.
 In his free time, one of David's favorite pastimes is boating on Lake Erie.